alien4cloud/alien4cloud-data-migration-scripts/README.md

 # Index initialization

-**Step 7**: Start the new 3.X A4C instance.
+**Step 7**: Start the new 3.0.X A4C instance.
 This operation will initialize the indexes on the new Elasticsearch cluster.
 Wait for the full startup, then shutdown A4C.

-**Step 8**: Shutdown the new 3.X A4C instance.
+**Step 8**: Shutdown the new 3.0.X A4C instance.

 # Load data

 **Step 9**: Ensure the following settings are set in the file `env.sh`:
 * `es_dest_url`: url of the target elasticsearch into which data will be loaded.

-If you use TLS auth but still use the same keys and certificates for the new Elasticsearch cluster, you can leave the same configuration for `client_cert_path` and `client_key_path`.
+If you use TLS authentication but still use the same keys and certificates for the new Elasticsearch cluster, you can leave the same configuration for `client_cert_path` and `client_key_path`.
 Otherwise, adapt these properties.

 If you have securized your ES cluster following the [documentation](https://www.elastic.co/guide/en/elasticsearch/reference/6.6/configuring-tls.html) and have generated PK12 file using `elasticsearch-certutil`, you'll be able to generate two .pem files containing respectively the key and the certificate using the following commands :

 ```
-openssl pkcs12 -in path.p12 -out key.pem -nocerts -nodes
+openssl pkcs12 -in elastic-client-certificates.p12 -out key.pem -nocerts -nodes
-openssl pkcs12 -in path.p12 -out cert.pem -clcerts -nokeys
+openssl pkcs12 -in elastic-client-certificates.p12 -out cert.pem -clcerts -nokeys
 ```

 **Step 10**: Launch the load script that will load data file content into the new 6.6.2 ES cluster :